 - Unstructured applications that include advanced perception for identifying robot work pieces as opposed to hard tooling.

-- Completely dynamic path planning based upon advanced perception and models as opposed to simply replaying taught paths.
+- Scan-N-Plan algorithms based upon advanced perception and just-in-time planning as opposed to simply replaying taught paths.

 - Model-based approaches that permit automated programming for thousands of unique CAD parts.